Kaggle/kaggle-api/docs/kernels.md

 **Options:**

+*   `--accelerator <ACCELERATOR_ID>`: ID name of the accelerator to use during the run.
+E.g. "NvidiaTeslaP100" (aka default GPU), "NvidiaTeslaT4", "TpuV6E8".
 *   `-p, --path <FOLDER_PATH>`: Path to the folder containing the kernel file (e.g., `.ipynb`, `.Rmd`, `.py`) and the `kernel-metadata.json` file (defaults to the current directory).
 *   `-t, --timeout <SECONDS>`: Maximum run time in seconds.